 How To Find Arrowheads in Creeks and Streams

-Gravel bars can be great places to hunt for arrowheads.
+Like I mentioned, creek walking for arrowheads is a great way to find them, and gravel bars can be great places to spend your time searching.
 Here are a few things to keep in mind when hunting arrowheads on gravel bars in streams, creeks and rivers and what your levels of success might be.
 These are not concrete rules, but rules of thumb.

 Sandy Bottom: very rare to find arrowheads.
 Artifacts you may find are pottery shards and possibly flint.

 Pea Gravel: Higher rate for finding small arrowheads/ birdpoints.

 Small gravel: Higher chance of finding small arrowheads/ birdpoints and other arrowheads that are about the same size as the gravel.

 Medium to Large Gravel: Any size arrowhead can be found in this kind of creek or river bottom.